linuxgurugamer/EditorExtensionsRedux/README.md

 ## Changes in 3.2.13
-	Fixed Fine Adjustments window (inability to close it or change the values) Now saves both angle snap value and whether it was on/off after exiting editor session
+	Fixed Fine Adjustments window (inability to close it or change the values) Now saves both angle snap value and whether it was on/off after exiting editor session Fixed issue with fine adjust translation wouldn't work if snap was on

 ## Changes in 3.2.12
 	Fixed rotation gizmo to not angle snap when anglesnap is off